 We're in Massachusetts, but we are conservatives to the nth degree.

-I under I understand all that, but you understand what's going on.
+I understand all that, but you understand what's going on.

-I mean, you you're you you're not you're not extreme wankoes.
+I mean, you're not extreme wackos.

-You know, tell that to the god of lightning.
+You know, tell that to the God of lightning.

-It this is this is exactly the kind of story I mean.
+This is exactly the kind of story I mean.

-This is th our our lives, ladies and gentlemen, are so in some people's case, devoid of meaning that people glom on to these things like saving Christmas trees or whatever, because there's a crisis in the environment, and I want my life to have meaning.
+Our lives, ladies and gentlemen, are so, in some people's case, devoid of meaning that people glom on to these things like saving Christmas trees or whatever because there's a crisis in the environment.

 But they do.